cloggo/tangd/README.md

 * design to be deployed on any platform
 * strive to achieve better reliability
 * resolve issue quicker because it is based on a better code base
-* treat users with upmost respect
+* treat users with utmost respect

 ## Available REST API